Job Openings

 IHC is committed to workplace diversity and seeks candidates who represent the diversity of the state, including but not limited to race, ethnicity, gender, sexual orientation, age, disability, cultural background and socioeconomic stratum.

 Please indicate your interest with a cover letter and resume.
-In your cover letter, please tell us why the humanities are critical and what makes you the ideal candidate for this position.
+In your cover letter, please tell us why the humanities are critical and how you would be the ideal candidate for this position.

 Please e-mail materials to David Pettyjohn, IHC Executive Director, at david@idahohumanities.org